UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 This has two advantages:
 * it guides us on which are the most important feature first
 * it paved the road for testing in a very easy way

+When designing classes, think of the unix principles:

+* one class should have one goal (or job), and only one, and should do it well
+* the class should be as small as you can get away with to do the job
+* it should not make assumptions on who (which other object) is going to communicate with it

 ### note
 previous years' lectures used seaborn `distplot` for this demonstration, but the function has been deprecated and not suitable for use anymore, don't use that code if you find it!